docpad-archive/documentation/core/api.html.md

 ### Generate and Start the DocPad Server

-You can combine actions by separating them with a space, like so:
+You can combine actions by separating them with a space:

 ``` javascript
 docpadInstance.action('generate server', function(err,result){